grammarware/models17/cuadrado/README.md

 ## Usage of AnATLyzer

-To try he target constraint analysis you need to install AnATLyzer.
+To try the target constraint analysis you need to install AnATLyzer.
 Here is a brief summary of how to install and use it.

 ### Required software